tidymass/tidymass-website/content/en/r-package/massconverter.md

 The example builds a parameter object; the commented call performs file conversion after you configure Docker/ProteoWizard and replace paths.

+## Visual guide: the route through this chapter

+{{< tutorial-figure src="/tutorial-images/r-package-massconverter-en.svg" caption="Convert before peak detection.
+Numbers show the reading order; this is a schematic." >}}

+Work on a copy of the raw files.
+After conversion, open a representative file and verify polarity, scan count, retention-time range and MS levels.
+A file extension change is not a conversion; peak detection starts only after readable mass-spectrometry data exist.

 ## Functional scope

 Conversion parameter creation and validation; command generation; container preparation; batch file conversion.